SK-CSE/Ecmas6Features/README.md

 # Ecmas6Features
-demo of some ecmas6 features
+notes on some ecmas6 features